|

 Once used as a frequent provision stop for pirates awaiting passage of

-is one of Mexico's top resorts, with some of Mexico's finest hotels.
-In
+Mexico's top resorts, with some of Mexico's finest hotels.
+In the last

-and yacht owners into one of Mexico's most popular resort destinations,
+owners into one of Mexico's most popular resort destinations, with

-with exclusive homes and mansions, a wide selection of hotels, and
+exclusive homes and mansions, a wide selection of hotels, and world

 Cabo San Lucas is a boom town